-The Graduate Ocean Policy Certificate (GOPC) represents an interdisciplinary approach to the increasingly complex management of our oceans.
-Effective handling of ocean issues depends on an understanding of the natural environment, the technology that facilitate the exploration and development of the ocean environment, and social factors that govern these activities.
+The GOPC represents an interdisciplinary approach to the increasingly complex management of oceans.
+Effective handling of ocean issues depends on an understanding of the natural environment, the technology that facilitates the exploration and development of the ocean environment, and social factors that govern these activities.
 Individuals, organizations and governments must be prepared to assess the legal, environmental, socio-political and economic implications of policy decisions.

 The Graduate Ocean Policy Certificate program allows creation of individualized curricula to augment graduate training and professional experience.
 Classified UH graduate students and law students in good standing are eligible for the program.
 Non-UHM students and community professionals (who hold at least a bachelor’s degrees and meet minimum UH requirements) are admitted as special, non-degree students on approval from the Graduate Division.
 Full- or part-time students may participate.

 - ocean industry managers and policymakers who wish to develop skills and tools that allow them to assess the implications of ocean policy decisions;

 - graduate students who wish to develop an ocean policy focus within their existing academic program;

 - scientists and engineers who wish to broaden their understanding of the legal, political, economic and social forces that affect ocean development activities; and

 - managers and professionals who can receive policy training on a flexible schedule and earn a certificate without enrolling in a formal degree program.

 - completing 12 credits in elective coursework drawn from an approved list of courses;

 - completing the 3 credit core course (OEST/SOCS 735);